HackerTheory/crawler2/README.md

 The optional parameters are specified as keyword/values:

+For the LABYRINTH stage type, the optional arguments to MAKE-STAGE are:

+* `:WIDTH`: Specifies the width of the stage in cells.

+* `:HEIGHT`: Specifies the height of the stage in cells.

 * `:CORRIDOR-WINDINESS`: Specifies how windy corridors will be, as a range from `0.0` to `1.0`.
 This has minimal effect for densely packed rooms - see `:ROOM-DENSITY` below to control this.
 Default value is `0.0`.